fredgj/mom/README.rst

     def func(*args, **kwargs):
         pass

-decorate_with lets you decorate you function with all the decorators you need in one single "decoration".
+decorate_with lets you decorate your functions with all the decorators you need in one single "decoration".

 .. code:: python